Questions should be directed to the water department business office at (731) 587-3126.

 Trash hauling services are provided by Republic Services.
 For more information please visit their website at http://www.republicservices.com/.

-If you are unsure of the time of you trash pick up, we recommend placing your trash cans out the night before your scheduled pick up day.
+If you are unsure of the time of your trash pickup, we recommend placing your trash cans out the night before your scheduled pickup day.

 Please call Martin City Hall with any questions.

 The City of Martin’s wastewater collection system consists of a network of approximately 125 miles of pipe.
 These sewer lines and mains, which range in size from 4 to 36 inches in diameter, must be maintained 24 hours a day to make sure wastewater is safely delivered from your home or business to the treatment plant.
 A crew of 4 sewer maintenance employees perform around the clock to ensure these lines are in good working condition through inspection, cleaning, and repairs.
 They also make taps for new service connections and perform short sewer line extensions.
 The sewerage system is undergoing continuous rehabilitation to prevent rain-induced infiltration and inflow from entering and keeping wastewater from exiting.
 For more information on these projects, call our office at (731) 587-4910.

 In spite of the city’s best efforts, wastewater spills occur when sanitary sewer pipes become blocked, restricted, or hydraulically overloaded due to excessive rainfall, causing sewage to flow out through manholes or back up onto private property.
 Most spills are relatively small and can be stopped and cleaned up quickly.
 Left unattended, however, overflows can result in property damage, foul odors, environmental problems, and fish kills.
 Our goal is to minimize these overflows and keep the community’s wastewater collection system in good working order.
 Customers can help by letting us know if they see or suspect a sewage overflow.
 Please call (731) 587-4910 or (731) 587-3126 to report a spill.